 The Glendale Youth Alliance celebrates 26 years of exceptional service in the community.
 The GYA improves the quality of life of our youth by providing employment opportunities to increase skills and become productive members of society.

 Please join GYA at its 26th Annual Luncheon & Award Ceremony Wednesday, October 23, 2019 ~11:30 a.m. to 1:30 p.m. as it celebrates another successful year at Brandview Ballroom, 111 East Harvard Street, Glendale, CA 91206

-The Glendale Youth Alliance is now accepting applications for the following youth employment programs:
+The Glendale Youth Alliance will be honoring the following awardees:

 GYA programs strive to empower and educate, according to each individual's specific needs by providing resources to help youth recognize their own value and potential, giving them the tools needed for a better future.As we all know jobs change lives.
 A job can change the life of an adult professional and more so, the life of a young man or a woman seeking to find their place in the world to become self-sustaining.

 GYA programs make special efforts in assisting youth with further barriers to employment such as foster youth, youth with disabilities, parenting youth and youth who are on probation.
 These groups generally have a harder time in entering the workforce.
 GYA not only provides employment opportunities for these youth, but comprehensive services to meet their human needs.